-They also helped their members receive multiple types of government financial assistance to benefit their ranches.
-Some of the money didn’t go directly to the ranchers, it went to local nonprofits such as the UECWA, the Gila Watershed Partnership of Arizona, and the Coronado Resource Conservation & Development Area, Inc. These organizations helped to apply for grants, manage them, and minimize the taxable income amounts received by the ranchers.
+The UECWA helped their members benefit from several types of government assistance, including LCCGP grants.
+Some of the money didn’t go directly to the ranchers, but went to local nonprofits such as the UECWA, the Gila Watershed Partnership of Arizona, and the Coronado Resource Conservation & Development Area, Inc. These organizations helped to apply for grants, manage them, and minimize the taxable income amounts received by the ranchers.

 The tables arrayed below show the amounts of government assistance that have benefited each UECWA ranch.

 |2007||LCCGP #07-27||$100,000||Livestock Water and Fencing|